 Autocomplete works with most search engines including Youtube for video SEO…

-- No need to include keywords with adjectives like “best”
+- No need to include “best” and other nondescriptive adjectives

-- You may have multiple keywords per service (eg. Indian wedding photographer)
+- Most businesses have multiple keywords per service (Indian wedding photographer)

-Next, use Moz Keyword Explorer to make sure you don’t miss any keywords.
-This is similar to Google Keyword Planner only it’s completely free (you don’t have to sign up for AdWords), plus you can group related keywords so you’re not browsing through the exact same ones.
+To make sure you don’t miss keywords, use Moz Keyword Explorer.
+This is similar to Keyword Planner only it’s completely free (you don’t have to sign up for AdWords) plus you can group related keywords so you’re not browsing through the same ones.
+Start with a broad keyword.

 Moz Keyword Explorer Tips

-- Write down keywords you didn’t find in Autocomplete
+- Write down keywords you didn’t find in Google Autocomplete

-- Start with a broad phrase, then look for very specific phrases
+- Start with a broad phrase, then look for specific, long-tail phrases

 Use HubShout WebGrader to see a full list of competitor keywords, or your own.
 Just run a website through it, let it process, and click ‘see full keyword analysis.’
 Here are some of mine.